nickbar01234/boxed-builder/README.md

 ## API

-Out of the "box", `Box(clazz)` offers several **strict** builders with different initialization pattern.
+Out of the "box", `Box(clazz)` offers several **strict** builders.
 This means that an object can only be built if all the "required fields" are initalized.
 A field is non-required if its type can be `undefined`.

+The builders differ in initialization pattern, but conform to the same API specification (described in the next section).

 | Builder                                                    | Description                                                                       |
 | ---------------------------------------------------------- | --------------------------------------------------------------------------------- |
 | `Box(clazz).Builder()`                                     | The most flexible builder type that has no constraints on how properties are set. |
 | `Box(clazz).StagedBuilder<K extends Array<keyof clazz>>()` | Requires properties to be set in the order specified by K.                        |

-The specification is the same for different builders.
-The next section will describe the API using `Builder()`.

 ### Specification